This guide to banking in France helps expats understand how the French banking system works, what is available to them, and how to choose a bank.

 - Mobile banking – mobile banking in France is becoming more popular and several leading banks now offer mobile apps and payment services;

-- Business banking – French banks usually offer tailored services to businesses, organizations and professional clients so you can check what’s on offer if you’re starting a business or becoming a freelancer;
+- Business banking – French banks usually offer tailored services to businesses, organizations, and professional clients so you can check what’s on offer if you’re starting a French business or becoming a freelancer in France;

 - Expat services – expat residents can check around the main banking providers in France to see what tailored services are on offer.
 These may include cheaper international money transfers or multi-currency accounts.